-- The student has done the mid-term test. - The student have satisfactorily passed the evaluation of skills related to laboratory projects.
-It will be understood that a student acquires these skills satisfactorily, if he attends the laboratory and he has obtained a mark equal or greater than the 45% of the maximum possible total mark in the set of laboratory practices. - The student has obtained a mark equal or greater than the 45% of the maximum possible total mark in the theory-tests carried out (hence successfully passing the evaluation of the skills and skills related to theory tests). - The student must obtain a final global mark equal to or greater than 5 (out of 10) calculated as a weighted average with the percentages detailed before.
+- The student has done the mid-term test. - The student has satisfactorily passed the evaluation of the skills related to laboratory projects.
+It will be understood that a student satisfactorily acquires these skills if he/she attends the laboratory and has obtained a mark equal to or higher than 45% of the maximum possible mark in the set of laboratory practices. - The student has satisfactorily passed the evaluation of the skills related to theory-tests.
+It will be understood that a student satisfactorily acquires these skills if his or her mark in the set of related tests is equal to or higher than 45% of the maximum possible mark. - The student must obtain a final global mark equal to or greater than 5 (out of 10) calculated as a weighted average with the percentages detailed before.